permaweb/ao/servers/cu/README.md

 #### Middleware

-In lieu of using `fastify` middleware api, which is not so ergonomic for JS developers, this `ao` Compute Unit uses simple function composition to achieve middleware behavior on routes.
+This `ao` Compute Unit uses simple function composition to achieve middleware behavior on routes.
 This allows for a more idiomatic developer experience -- if an error occurs, it can simply be thrown, which bubbles and is caught by a middleware that is composed at the top (see `withErrorHandler.js`).

 In fact, our routes don't event import `fastify`, and instead are injected an instance of `fastify` to mount routes onto.